matt-minich/Reddit-PSAW-scraper/README.md

 # Reddit-PSAW-scraper
 A simple script that scrapes the Pushshift.io API using PSAW

-This script is an adaptation of the <a href: 'https://github.com/matt-minich/Reddit-PRAW-API'>PRAW scraper </a> that can be found in another of my repositories.
+This script is an adaptation of the <a href= 'https://github.com/matt-minich/Reddit-PRAW-API'>PRAW scraper </a> that can be found in another of my repositories.
-I also relied on the <a href: 'https://pypi.org/project/psaw/'>official PSAW documentation</a> and guidance from the good people at <a href: 'https://www.reddit.com/r/pushshift/'> r/pushshift.</a>
+I also relied on the <a href= 'https://pypi.org/project/psaw/'>official PSAW documentation</a> and guidance from the good people at <a href = 'https://www.reddit.com/r/pushshift/'> r/pushshift.</a>

 This script allows users to scrape data from an unlimited number of Reddit posts from the pushshift API.
-Details about Pushshift can be found <a href: 'https://www.aaai.org/ojs/index.php/ICWSM/article/view/7347'>here.</a>
+Details about Pushshift can be found <a href =  'https://www.aaai.org/ojs/index.php/ICWSM/article/view/7347'>here.</a>
 The user will first need to ented a start date and end date for their search on lines 8 and 9(those dates should be between June of 2005 and April of 2019).

 Once run, the script will give prompts asking for a subreddit and a number of posts.
 The subreddit should be entered without special characters (i.e. 'trees', not 'r/trees').